 Which still makes it barely one tenth of the size of a Golden Retriever!

-For this reason, Golden Chi litters are usually achieved by artificial insemination, and the Golden Retriever should always be the mom, since carrying the puppies of such a large hybrid would be very dangerous for a Chihuahua dam.
+For this reason, Golden Chi litters are usually achieved by artificial insemination.
+The Golden Retriever should always be the mom, since carrying the puppies of such a large hybrid would be very dangerous for a Chihuahua dam.

 Chihuahua temperament is very different from Golden Retriever personality.
 Chis are one of the breeds (alongside Dachshunds) most likely to exhibit dog-directed and stranger-directed aggression.

-They are also prone to separation anxiety, and frequently very vocal.
+They are also prone to separation anxiety, and are very vocal.

 9. Bernese Mountain Dog Golden Retriever